-Students will be eligible to participate in extracurricular activities if they:
+All students will be eligible to participate in extracurricular activities if they:

-- Maintain passing grades in 3 of the 4 core content classes with no current quarterly average being below a 60%.
-Students (K-3) who do not earn a letter grade will be deemed eligible based on the input of teachers and/or school administration. - 2.
+- Maintain passing grades.
+If failing one or more classes, the student will be required to fulfill their individualized requirements outlined in their Contract to Pass (Requirements include, but are not limited to: Extended School Services, Quiet Work Time, Computer Lab Time, weekly grade checking with a teacher/counselor) - 2.
 Are working sufficiently in all classes in an effort to improve their grades.
-Items to be taken into consideration when determining this factor will be missing assignments, incomplete work, failing quizzes/tests, etc.) - 3.
-Were in attendance on the day of the activity for at least half of the school day or on Friday for weekend activities. - 4.
-Comply with rules established by the adult coach or sponsor for the activity. - 5.
-Conduct themselves in a satisfactory manner based on the student code of conduct.
-Students with a conduct notation that is less than satisfactory may be declared ineligible by the principal. - 6.
+(Items to be taken into consideration when determining this factor will be missing assignments, incomplete work, failing guizzes/tests, etc.) - 3.
+Were in attendance on the day of the activity for at least half of the school day or on Friday for weekend activities.

+Students with excessive attendance issues may be deemed ineligible to participate in extracurricular activities. - 4.
+Comply with rules established by the adult coach or sponsor for the activity. - Conduct themselves in a satisfactory manner based on the student code of conduct.
+Students who conduct themselves in an unsatisfactory manner may be declared ineligible by the principals. - 6.
 Where applicable, meet any requirements set by the appropriate sponsoring or governing organization.